Dr. Gopal specializes in the treatment of lymphoma, chronic lymphocytic leukemia, and novel low toxicity therapies.

 “It provides a good combination of people skills, especially in stressful situations, with an intellectual challenge,” he says.
 “You get to know people very well and help them, which is very stimulating.”

 Dr. Gopal was always into science as a kid and participated in every science fair and performed well academically.
 Growing up in Georgia, Dr. Gopal attended Duke University for his undergraduate studies and then Emory University for medical school.
-He returned to Duke for his internal medicine residency and joined the faculty at University of Washington School of Medicine (UW) and Fred Hutchinson Cancer Research Center (Hutchinson Center) after completing fellowship training there.
-Today he provides patient care at the SCCA and University of Washington Medical Center and performs research with the UW and Hutchinson Center.
+He returned to Duke for his internal medicine residency and joined the faculty at University of Washington School of Medicine (UW) and Fred Hutchinson Cancer Research Center (Fred Hutch) after completing fellowship training there.
+Today he provides patient care at the SCCA and University of Washington Medical Center and performs research with the UW and Fred Hutch.

 Married to a fellow physician who practices at the VA Puget Sound Healthcare System, Dr. Gopal and his wife are both busy with their careers but find time to roam the Washington mountain ranges backpacking and hiking, or traveling abroad.